jekyll-one-org/j1-template/README.md

 ruby
 ```

-Additionally, for Ruy and NodeJS the dev-packages are to be installed as
+Additionally, for Ruby and NodeJS the dev-packages are to be installed to
-well to make all header files available for a working C/C++ development
+make all header files available for a working C/C++ development environment:
-environment:

 ``` sh
 sudo apt-get -y install \